spf13/fileflow/readme.md

 - **Safe File Move**: Moves files between paths, with support for cross-filesystem transfers.
 - **Unique Destination Naming**: If the destination file already exists, appends incrementing suffixes (`-1`, `-2`, etc.) to avoid overwriting non-identical files.
 - **Identical File Check**: Compares files to determine if they are identical, preventing unnecessary overwrites.
-- **Path Creation**: Automatically creates directories for destination paths if they don’t exist.
+- **Path Creation**: Automatically creates directories for destination paths if they don't exist.
+- **Customizable Naming Strategy**: Flexible naming strategy for handling file conflicts through customizable functions.

 ## Installation
 Simply include the package in your Go project: